Secondary Production Means Hard Work, Discipline, and Dedication

 Sets: Expressive colours with non-naturalist, stylised and abstract elements to help create an idea of a land of fantasy and mirage.

 Props: They are larger than life and painted with vivid colours to create an idea of the absurd.

 Costumes: Are there to aid characterisations, create the fantasy atmosphere and help the audience delve into their imagination to visualise the talking animals and objects within the play.

 Breaking the fourth wall: The performance isn’t limited to the stage itself but uses the space within the audience as well.

 Lighting and sound: Used throughout to help create a weird and wonderful atmosphere.

-Characterisations: Extending the audience experience outside of the performance.
-Delivering an element of contrast when Alice falls through a rabbit hole into a fantasy world populated by peculiar, anthropomorphic creatures.
+Characterisations: Extending the audience experience outside of the performance and delivering an element of contrast when Alice falls through a rabbit hole into a fantasy world populated by peculiar, anthropomorphic creatures.

-performance and the classes you hold at BSB?
+the Alice@Wonderland performance and the classes you hold at

 To me, Performing Arts (Music, Drama, and Dance) goes hand in hand with creativity, allowing students to be innovative while encouraging them to learn new things.
 Besides the fact that it’s fun and challenging, Performing Arts builds habits of mind that are essential to living well and weathering the adversities of life.
 It hones creativity and intelligence.
 Fosters our compassion, and brings a higher understanding of humanity to our awareness.
 Performers must be critical thinkers, problem solvers, and good listeners.
 Performing arts is a physical, mental, and emotional journey about personal betterment and the vitality of human connection.